astronomo94/astronomo94.github.io/README.md

 # PUBLICATIONS
 Until now, I wrote 6 peer-reviewed scientific articles as first author, and I am a co-author of more than 60 papers.
-In addition, I published more than 230 non-refereed publications (Astronomer Telegrams, AstroNotes, Transient Classification Reports etc.), also as the leading author.
+In addition, I published more than 230 non-refereed publications (Astronomer Telegrams, AstroNotes, Transient Classification Reports, GCN Circulars etc.), also as the leading author.
 I got more than 1300 citations, with an H-index of 21.

 [Link to my Publications in ADS](https://ui.adsabs.harvard.edu/public-libraries/in38wuqjTi6qO-OZzVnzQA "My Publications in ADS")